Is the Open Interest indicator applicable to all types of charts on FYERS?

 • Cash market stocks (EQ segment)

-• Non-derivative instruments (e.g., bonds, ETFs without F&O)
+• Non-derivative instruments (e.g., bonds, and ETFs without F&O)

-You try to apply OI to NIFTY index spot chartNot supported.
-Instead, apply it to NIFTY Futures.
+You try to apply OI to a NIFTY spot index chartNot supported on spot.
+Apply OI to the corresponding NIFTY Futures contract instead.

-OI shows as zero or flatThis can happen during non-trading hours or for illiquid contracts.
-Confirm market hours and instrument activity.
+OI shows as zero or flatThis can occur during non-trading hours or in illiquid contracts.
+Check market hours and contract liquidity.